Why is it needed?

 How to perform a Stock Level Adjust?

-For this type of import, you do not need to know the current stock level of the SKU.
+To perform Stock Level Adjust an Inventory Import should be used.
+There is no need to know the current stock level of the SKU as 'Stock level adjust' column will be used.
 Please note that column 'Stock level' in the import will overwrite the stock level itself, whereas 'Stock level adjust' will simply add or deduct the quantity you specify during import.

 If the 'Stock level adjust' column will have the value set as 1, then 1 will be added to all the levels from the file and if the column will be set to -1, then 1 will be deducted from the current level.